MELA-TTS: Joint transformer-diffusion model with representation alignment for speech synthesis: Experiments

 \subsubsection{Metrics}

-We evaluate MELA-TTS's speech generation with CER/WER for content consistency, and cosine similarity between generated speech and reference speech for voice cloning speaker similarity~(SS).
-Specifically, we use Whisper-large V3~\cite{systran_fwhisper_large_v3} to calculate English WER and Paraformer~\cite{DBLP:conf/interspeech/GaoZ0Y22} to calculate Chinese CER.
+We evaluate MELA-TTS using CER/WER for content consistency, and cosine similarity between generated speech and reference speech for voice cloning speaker similarity~(SS).
+Specifically, we use Whisper-large V3~\cite{systran_fwhisper_large_v3} to calculate English WER and Paraformer~\cite{DBLP:conf/interspeech/GaoZ0Y22} for Chinese CER.
 SS is calculated on the speaker embedding extracted by WavLM-TDNN~\cite{chen2022wavlm}~(the result is denoted as SS1), or the ERes2Net speaker verification model~\cite{chen2023enhanced}~(denoted as SS2).
+For subjective evaluation, we conducted an additional A/B preference test with 15 participants, each of whom was asked to complete 15 paired comparisons of speech samples.